echkode/PhantomBrigadeMod_Fixes/README.md

 _Fixed in Phantom Brigade release 0.22_<br />
 UI tabs don't always appear for the new units.
 A simple one-line fix to trigger a redraw of the UI tabs.

+## AllEventPacingRules

+_Fixed in Phantom Brigade patch 0.23.1-b5426_<br />
+Diagnostic logging wasn't behind a flag so Player.log was getting spammed with messages about events.